YotpoLtd/resec/README.md

 ### Permissions

-Resec requires permissions to Consul in order to function correctly.
+Resec requires permissions for Consul in order to function correctly.
 The Consul ACL token is passed as the environment variable `CONSUL_HTTP_TOKEN` .

 #### Consul ACL Token Permissions